Arena Football Association: 2022 season

-As of the league's 2022 season, there are six teams: four in Texas, and one each in Mississippi and Kansas.
+As of the league's 2022 season, there were six teams: four in Texas, and one each in Mississippi and Kansas.
 The Amarillo Venom had also planned to play, before suspending operations in February 2022.
-After week one, the North Texas Bulls were kicked from the league after their first home game for not meeting league standards.
+After the first week, the North Texas Bulls were kicked from the league after their first home game for not meeting league standards.

-The league's regular season schedule runs from April through June, with playoffs in July and a championship game scheduled for July 23.
+The league's regular season schedule ran from April through June, with playoffs in July and a championship game scheduled for July 23.
 North Texas Bulls joined from the American Arena League but were expelled from the league after only one game.
-The league plans for the championship game to be played on board the USS Lexington, an aircraft carrier that is now a museum ship in Corpus Christi, Texas.
+The league planned for the championship game to be played on board the USS Lexington, an aircraft carrier that is now a museum ship in Corpus Christi, Texas.
 This would not happen, as the AFA cited scheduling conflicts, and decided to hold a postseason "bowl game" style matchup instead.
-The Wichita Force would beat the Magnolia State Spartans 52-6 at the Wichita Ice Center, for the first AFA Cup.
+The Wichita Force beat the Magnolia State Spartans, 52–6, at the Wichita Ice Center for the AFA Cup.